 HOWE, CHARLES SUMNER (29 Sept.
 1858-18 Apr.
-1939), college educator and president of the Case School of Applied Science (1902-29), was born in Nashua, N.H., to William and Susan Woods Howe.
+1939), college educator and president of the Case School of Applied Science (1902-29) (see CASE WESTERN RESERVE UNIVERSITY), was born in Nashua, N.H., to William and Susan Woods Howe.
 In 1878 Howe received his B.S. in Agriculture from both Massachusetts Agricultural College and Boston University.
 He received his Ph.D. in 1887 from Wooster University, doing postgraduate work at Amherst College the following year.
 In 1879 he accepted first a high school principalship, then a professorship at Colorado College.
 He entered Johns Hopkins University in 1882, studying mathematics and physics.
 He became adjunct professor of mathematics at Buchtel College in 1883, and professor of mathematics and physics in 1884.

 Howe married Abbie A. Waite (d.
 1924) on 22 May 1882; they had three children: William C., Earle W., and Francis E. He married again to Ida E. Puffer on 20 Sept.
 1929.
 Howe was buried in the Glendale Cemetery in Akron.